pb6191/ExtractClips/README.md

 ## Reduce font size

-Check this box to reduce the font size of the headline and description texts.
+Check this box to reduce the font size of the headline and of the description texts.

 ## Replace Headlines (replace headline text)